-After making no-knead bread for over six years since first blogging about it here, I’ve really refined the process and found the techniques that develop the best no-knead bread for my tastes.
+I’ve been making No-Knead Bread for over six years since first blogging about it here in 2010.
+Since then, I feel like I’ve really refined the process and found the techniques that develop the best no-knead bread for my tastes.
 Because my technique has changed quite a bit, I’ve decided to totally revamp this recipe from its original 2010 version, in effort to offer you the best recipe ever.

 The Dutch oven I used below is this 5-quart Lodge Cast Iron model, which retails for around $35 (here’s one by Westinghouse that is even less!).
 This is a really versatile piece of cookware, so I think it’s well worth the $35.
 You can also use an enamel coated cast iron, like this one made by Bruntmor.
 The key is that it needs to be something really heavy and thick so that it holds and radiates heat well, and it must have a lid.
 A thick stoneware or glass dish may also work, but probably not as well as cast iron.

 Letting the dough ferment for an extended amount of time also allows you to use much less yeast because the yeast has plenty of time to reproduce and grow.
 And lastly, that long fermentation creates an incredible flavor.
 Almost half way between a regular bread and a sour dough.
 It’s truly wonderful.

 So, let your dough sit out at room temperature for at least 12 hours, or up to 18 hours, and if it needs to sit any longer than that because you are not available to bake the bread at that time, just pop it in the fridge until you’re ready.
 It will still ferment in the fridge, but at a much slower rate, allowing you to bake it when you’re ready.

 - 3 cups all-purpose flour ($0.29)